lykjohn/SEC-Python-Scraper/README.md

 ## What is this about? <a name = "about"></a>
 <p>
-  Business inormation is like an universe of dust, touching one piece is likely to cause a shiver in another.
-SEC EDGAR database is a web repository storing these types of information, for example, a scraper that successfully extracts a financial statement for one filing year but fails to do so for another filing year is able, yet unfortunate.
+  In the era of information unity, business information seem to go against the stream.
+It is like an universe of dust, touching one piece is likely to cause a shiver in the other.
+SEC EDGAR database is a web repository storing these types of information, for example, a scraper that successfully extracts a financial statement for one filing year but fails to merge it with one in another year is

+  to do so for another filing year is able, yet unfortunate.
 This is because database system managers or company filers are prone to changing the filing formats.
 For instance, a consolidated balance sheet of a company for any one year may format rows with

   main problem is to merge dataframes